revue-org/revue/docs/website/docs/report/deployment/kubernetes.md

 In particular, for core microservices of the system, the following k8s configuration files are provided:

-- **Deployment**: it is responsible for creation and the licycle of pods.
+- **Deployment**: it is responsible for creation and the lifecycle of pods.
 - **Service**:
     - ClusterIP: when there's no need to expose the service outside the cluster.
     - LoadBalancer: to expose the service outside the cluster.